joaofrjesusbe/DummyApps/README.md

 - Form feature is keyboard-safe and responsive across sizes.
 - Product list search is diacritic-insensitive and token-based.
-- AppDesignSystem only has UI generic components used by AppList.

 ## Missing requirements

 - Only tested for iOS iPhone
 - Only support for English, although AppForm is ready for localization in PT
+- AppDesignSystem only has UI generic components used by AppList.
+- Form is not generic and for scalibility should use more generic approach.
+- NSLocalizedString should be extracted from the views, but for time constraints I didn't extracted.